youdrovemetoit/RL/README.md

 ### Q-Learning

-An implementation of Q-Learning, essentially using the same notebook as with SARSA-$\lambda$, updated to use the new algorithm.
+An implementation of Q-Learning, essentially using the same notebook as with SARSA $\lambda$, updated to use the new algorithm.

 ### DQN